Policies and Procedures for Comprehensive Exams and Thesis

 Structure: The comprehensive exam includes a written part and an oral part.
-The five-hour written exam requires students to answer three questions.
+The five-hour written exam requires students to answer four questions.
 It is taken in two segments either on the same day or two different days within a one-week period.
 Students prepare for exams in three of four areas, including the one in which they are concentrating.
-On the day of the exam, students are given one question from each area they have chosen.
-Students have two hours to answer the question from their concentration and three hours to complete the other two sections.
+On the day of the exam, students are given two questions in their area of concentration and one question each in two different minor areas.
+Students have three hours to complete their two questions from their area of concentration, and one hour for each of the two minor areas of concentration, for a total of five hours.
 In the one-hour oral exam, students are to defend all of their written answers and be prepared to make connections among them.

 Questions: The department maintains a standard list of questions for each area.
 These questions are developed by faculty in each area and are re-evaluated at least every five years.
 The questions draw from common readings lists of approximately 10 books per area that have been drawn up by the appropriate faculty.
 Each member of the student's three-person committee chooses a question in the relevant area.
 The chair of the student's committee collects and approves the questions.